safl/pychapel/docs/source/usage_examples.rst

 Where the time-consuming, computational expensive and memory hungry portion of the application is the data-processing performed in the `simulate` function.

-When tasked with increasing the throughput of such apprecations the user can either choose to port to application to another language or the more popular solution in Python/NumPy is to implement a Python-extension or call into a lower-level language to accelerate the code.
+When tasked with increasing the throughput of such appliacations the user can either choose to port to application to another language, write a Python-extension implemented in a lower-level language such as C or call into library-functions implemented in lower-level languages.

 Using pyChapel, this can be achieve with little effort such as rewritten example below illustrates: